 On-Page SEO Checklist: Understanding Its Importance

-In order to realize the importance of on-page SEO, let’s dig deeper and find out how search engines work.
+In order to realize the importance of on-page SEO, it helps to review how search engines work.
 Search engines use programs called web crawlers or spiders to find new web pages on the internet.

 They use databases known as indexes to store these web pages.
 Whenever a user enters a search query, the web crawlers search the indexes to determine which web pages are relevant.